Flag of the Haudenosaunee Confederacy: Symbolism

 The flag's design is based on the Hiawatha belt, a symbol which dates back to the original uniting of the five tribes of the Haudenosaunee.
 The wampum belt was a symbol of unity between the five (and later six) tribes for hundreds of years prior to its adaptation for use as a flag.

-Purple is considered "the color of the Iroquois", as it is the color derived from the mollusk shells used in making the wampum.
+Purple is considered "the color of the Iroquois", and is the color of the wampum beads produced from the shell of the quahog clam, while the white derives from the white beads of the channeled whelk.
 The four squares and one tree each represent one of the original five nations of the Haudenosaunee.
 From left to right they are: Seneca, Cayuga, Onondaga (the tree), Oneida, and Mohawk.
 Their placement on the flag mirrors their geographic placement.
-The eastern white pine tree also represents the Tree of Peace within the Onondaga nation, where the five nations united to form the Haudenosaunee.
+The tree, an eastern white pine, represents the Tree of Peace within the Onondaga nation, where the five nations united to form the Haudenosaunee.
 Fittingly, the needles of the eastern white pine are clustered in groups of five.